 Head of Department: Zoe Kerslake

-KS3 Food Technology
+KS3 Food Preparation and Nutrition

 In Year 9 students have twice the teaching time spread over two projects and three terms, again rotating after 10 weeks with Textiles, Resistant Materials and Ceramics.